The British Government introduced the health immigration surcharge on 6 April 2015.

 What is the cost of the Health Immigration Surcharge?

-The cost is £150 per year for students.
+At present, the cost is £150 per year for students.
 All other applicants will pay £200 per year.

 When you apply for a visa, you have to pay to cover the whole period of stay for each application.
 For example; if you apply for a UK Ancestry Visa for five years, you will have to pay £1,000. £200 x 5 years.